Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 >This sample code stores the PAT in code to simplify the sample, it is recommended to store secrets in KeyVault and retrieve them from there.

 This sample inspects the PR title to see if the user has indicated if the PR is a work in progress by adding **WIP** to the title.
-If so, change the status posted back to the PR.
+If so, the sample code changes the status posted back to the PR.

 ```cs
 #r "Newtonsoft.Json"